 Why Condensing Furnaces Are More Expensive

-The majority of variable-speed furnaces are condensing furnaces, although some are available in non-condensing models with lower AFUE ratings.
-If a manufacturer wants a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.
+Many variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
+In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

 Guide to Two-Stage Furnaces